For its new mission NASA will send a robot to the surface of Titan, the moon of Saturn strongly indicated as a planet inhabited by life forms.

 In general Titan is home to elements (and perhaps life) that a newly born Earth hosted before complex life began to develop.

-Sarah Hörst, a Johns Hopkins University scientist and member of the NASA Dragonfly project on Titan, is thrilled.
-He compares Titan to a "cosmic kitchen" where there are all the ingredients for life.
+Sarah Horst, Johns Hopkins University scientist and member of the NASA Dragonfly project on Titan, is thrilled.
+She compares Titan to a "cosmic kitchen" where there are all the ingredients for life.
 "We weren't there when they formed.
 We don't know how they mixed.
-They may have created life forms we can't imagine, with an entire biology based on hydrocarbons instead of water".
+They may have created life forms we can't imagine, with an entire biology based on hydrocarbons rather than water".